-PRP injections can be performed in muscles, tendons, and ligaments all over the body.
-Recently, it has shown benefit within joints too.
-Some examples include: tennis elbow, jumper's knee, plantar fasciitis, muscle strains, ligament sprains, and more recently arthritis.
+PRP injections can be performed in muscles, tendons joints and ligaments all over the body.
+Though the evidence is not completely clear yet, PRP may benefit patients with tennis elbow, jumper's knee, plantar fasciitis, muscle strains, ligament sprains, and more recently arthritis.